ruxsara/advice-app/README.md

+# Motivate yourself! 😎 Just hit the button and get your daily advice .

+# How to set up?
+Just clone and "npm i"

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.